wp-plugins/quick-developer-insights/readme.txt

 Stable tag: 0.1
 License: GPLv2 or later

-Quick Developer Insights Allows for quick access to PHP, server, and WordPress information.
+Quick Developer Insights allows for quick access to PHP, server, and WordPress information.

 == Description ==